 Taking great selfies looks so simple.
 Of course, that just makes it more frustrating when you can’t get it right.

 It’s a position we’ve all been in before.
-You confidently whip out your camera, crack a great big smile, take the snap, and then sit there wondering if you might be the least photogenic person on the planet.
-The more you take, the worse they get, and you’ve got absolutely no idea what you’re doing wrong.
+You confidently whip out your camera, crack a big smile, snap your selfie, and… you start feeling like the least photogenic person in the whole wide world.
+Even worse, you’ve got absolutely no idea what you’re doing wrong.

 1. Start things off with great lighting